Image Credit: AjayTvm/Shutterstock.com

 Our most valuable natural resource is water.
-The rapidly expanding world population twinned with the effects of climate change are putting pressure on the world’s water resources.
-The UN has reported a direct link between poverty, hunger and water stress, making it a critical issue.
+The rapidly expanding world population twinned with the effects of climate change is putting pressure on the world’s water resources.
+The UN has reported a direct link between poverty, hunger, and water stress, making it a critical issue.

 Utilizing the free supply of clean water that falls from the sky seems an obvious solution to this issue.

 A more complex form of rainwater harvesting system is a three-step process involving the collection of rainwater from surfaces such as roofs, which is sent through a filtration/disinfection system and into a storage tank for later use.
-This type of system can provide in the region of 50,000-130,000 liters of water per year for a domestic system depending on rainfall levels and roof size.
+This type of system can provide 50,000 to 130,000 liters of water per year for a domestic system, depending on rainfall levels and roof size.

 A tank is mounted at the top of the building and uses gravity to distribute the water where needed.
-The obvious benefit of this type of system is no external power source is required, the water is collected from the roof and fed directly into the filter system of the tank and flows down with gravity to wherever required.
+The obvious benefit of this type of system is no external power source is required.
+The water is collected from the roof and fed directly into the filter system of the tank and flows down with gravity to wherever it is required.

 The tank is mounted at ground level or underground, the latter is preferable as it saves space and allows the water to be cooled to prevent dangerous bacteria growth such as legionnaires.
 The water is distributed through a pump around the house.

 Commercial Rainwater Harvesting

 In the past 20 years, the average water bill in the UK for industrial premises has increased by 40%, creating a strong economic argument for using rainwater harvesting.
 Furthermore, industrial premises often have large roof areas meaning large volumes of rain can be harnessed.
 Industrial machinery requiring water functions better with rainwater compared with ‘harder’ treated mains water.